TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/PageTranslations/Index.rst

 Translating pages
 =================

-In order to translate a page in the page tree you create a copy of that record starting by its parent page.
+In order to translate a page in the page tree just create a copy of it with a new language relation.
+Use the module :guilabel:`Page` and on the top of the right side :guilabel:`Language Comparison` and the lower dropdown :guilabel:`Create a new translation of this page`.
+As soon as you choose a language of this dropdown the translation process will start with the copy of this page.

-It will be generated in the default language with fields prefixed by a text similar to "[Translate to Language X:]".
+The page copy will be generated in the default language with fields prefixed by a text similar to "[Translate to Language X:]".
-The translated content needs to be put here, replacing the placeholder text with prefix and the default language contents.
+The translated content needs to be put here, replacing the placeholder text with prefix and the copied default language contents.

 Select the :guilabel:`Language Comparison` function in the upper menu bar of the :guilabel:`Web > Page` module.
 Then use the select box to create a new